micss-lab/dt-design-recommendation-dataset/README.md

 # Digital Twin Design Recommendation Dataset

 A comprehensive XML-based dataset for digital twin design recommendations.
-This dataset is used by a framework to provide a structured guidance for Digital Twins design for cyber-physical systems (CPS) and IoT system implementation.
+This dataset is used in a framework to provide structured guidance and smart decision-making for Digital Twins design for cyber-physical systems (CPS) and IoT system implementation.

 ## 📋 Overview